PaystackOSS/plugin-paid-membership-pro/readme.txt

 == Description ==

 Paid Membership Pro is a complete member management and membership subscriptions plugin for WordPress.
 Paid Memberships Pro is designed for premium content sites, clubs/associations, subscription products, newsletters and more!

-The Paystack Gateway for Paid Membership Pro allows site owners from Nigeria and Ghana to accept payments from their customers via Paid Membership Pro.
+The **Paystack Gateway for Paid Membership Pro*** allows site owners from Nigeria and Ghana to accept payments from their customers via Paid Membership Pro.

+To be able to use the Paystack Gateway for Paid Membership Pro, you must [have an account on Paystack](https://dashboard.paystack.com) from which you will get Test and Live API keys to connect the plugin to your Paystack business.
+Here are some benefits of using Paystack!

 = Intuitive Dashboard =
 Use the Paystack dashboard to manage your customers, payments, and track your growth.